-Off-road vehicle nuisance is a problem that is affecting
+Off-road vehicle nuisance is a problem that has been

-the lives of many.
-Whilst some people regard this kind of vehicle
+affecting the lives of many.
+Whilst some people regard this kind of

-use as harmless fun - regular antisocial vehicle use can have a
+vehicle use as harmless fun - regular anti-social vehicle use can

-wider impact on a neighbourhood or community than simply nuisance
+have a wider impact on a neighbourhood or community than simply

 Your help is needed to identify who is responsible for riding

 the off-road vehicles illegally & who owns them - so the police

 can then take action.

 Here you will find a guide to what's legal, what's not and

 what tools are available to help ensure off-road is